zhanghfd/CCMO/README.md

 ## Description of CCMO

-This R package implements a novel statistical method for detecting disease-associated SNPs using genotype data from case-control mother-offspring pairs, and each case or control has additional covariate data from his/her mother.
-The novel statistical method is documented in the following manuscript:
+This R package implements two novel statistical methods for detecting disease-associated SNPs using genotype data from case-control mother-offspring pairs, and each case or control has additional covariate data from his/her mother.
+The novel statistical methods are documented in the following manuscript:

-_Zhang H, Mukherjee B, Arthur V, Hu G, Hochner H, Chen J. An Efficient and Computationally Robust Statistical Method for Analyzing Case-Control Mother-Offspring Pair Genetic Association Studies.
-Accepted by Annals of Applied Statistics._
+1. Zhang H, Mukherjee B, Arthur V, Hu G, Hochner H, Chen J. An Efficient and Computationally Robust Statistical Method for Analyzing Case-Control Mother-Offspring Pair Genetic Association Studies.  _Annals of Applied Statistics_, 2020, __14__: 560–-584.

-## Other related materials

-The folder __R_code_for_simulations_and_real_data_analysis__ contains computational code for generating tables and figures appearing in the manuscript.

-The folder __Supplementary Material__ contains one supplemental figure, 18 supplemental tables, and some technical details.
+2. Zhang K, Zhang H, Chen J. Covariate Adjusted Inference of Parent-of-Origin Effects Using Case-Control Mother-Child Paired Multi-Locus Genotype Data.
+Manuscript.